codecasts/php-alpine/README.md

 | 7.1     | 7.1.2                 | http://php.codecasts.rocks/7.1 |
 | 7.0     | 7.0.16                | http://php.codecasts.rocks/7.0 |

-> Each version is available on a separate repository, choose the one you want on the instruction below
+> Each version is available on a separate repository, choose the one you want and follow the instructions below:

 ## Setting UP

-You make make this repositories available on two simple steps:
+You make this repository available in two simple steps:

 #### 1) Trusting the repository
 ```bash